Utah Insurance Licensing

 What is the pass rate for JustInsurance students on the Utah insurance exam?

-JustInsurance students pass the Utah insurance licensing exam at a rate of 93.2% on their first attempt.
-The exam is administered by Prometric and requires a minimum score of 70% to pass.
-That strong outcome reflects the depth of our prelicensing curriculum — candidates who train with structured, state-approved material consistently outperform those who attempt the exam without preparation.
+JustInsurance students nationwide pass insurance licensing exams at a rate of approximately 93% on their first attempt — measured among students who complete the full course, finish the recommended study hours, and score 80%+ three times in a row on the practice exam before testing.
+The Utah exam is administered by Prometric and requires a minimum score of 70% to pass.
 If you do not pass on your first attempt, you can retake it after scheduling your next available test date with no mandatory waiting period.
 There is no limit on the number of times you can retake the exam.
 Your exam scores are valid for 90 days, so you must apply for your license within that window.
-JustInsurance includes a full-length practice exam that mirrors the actual Prometric question format, so you know exactly what to expect on test day.
+See our full pass rate methodology at /pass-rates.

 How much do insurance agents make in Utah?